-The admission assessment includes a detailed face-to-face interview conducted by the ASAP Intake Coordinator with both the parents and the adolescent and, if needed, collection of a urine drug screen.
+The admission assessment includes a detailed face-to-face interview conducted by the ASAP Intake Coordinator with both the parents and the adolescent and, if needed, collection of a drug screen.
 Interviewing both the adolescent and the parents, either together or separately, at the discretion of the ASAP Intake Coordinator, is considered critical to the process of information gathering and the breakdown of denial.
 At the conclusion of the assessment process the ASAP Intake Coordinator will consult closely with the parents to reach a team decision about admission to the ASAP Program.

 The face-to-face interview is designed to ensure that a good match exists between the needs of the prospective teen client and the services provided by the ASAP Program.
 The clinician conducting the admission interview determines whether the client is abusing or dependent on a mind-altering drug, and also examines the possible presence of additional diagnoses.
 The DSM-V is utilized to make diagnostic decisions, and the ASAM Adolescent Patient Placement Criteria are utilized to make optimal decisions regarding appropriate level of care.
 The face-to-face interview provides the ASAP clinician with a wealth of information about the client, including drug use history and symptoms, a social history, a family history, personal assets and liabilities, possible diagnoses, medical history, family resources, and practical information regarding appropriate treatment.

-Acceptance into ASAP may be considered by the ASAP Intake Coordinator when a definitive diagnosis of substance abuse or dependence is made and the following conditions are met:
+Acceptance into ASAP may be considered by the ASAP Intake Coordinator when a definitive diagnosis of substance use disorder is made and the following conditions are met:

 Age 12-18 (exceptions may be considered) and documented substance use disorder